VisDunneRight/gd_benchmark_sets/notion_data/Benchmark datasets 64e0439269f9497799025562a4087ce1/Stanford GraphBase effff4b40e9d4a79b6f33825ccca7401.md

 # Stanford GraphBase

 Note: Same as SNAP
-Graph features in papers: 10
+Graph features in papers: clusters (generated),generic,planar,spatial,clusters (generated),weighted edges,dynamic,dynamic (discrete),layered graphs,n-layers,bipartite,layered graphs,generic
-Originally found at: https://www-cs-faculty.stanford.edu/~knuth/sgb.html Appeared in years: 5
+Originally found at: https://www-cs-faculty.stanford.edu/~knuth/sgb.html Appeared in years: 2017,2016,1997,2004,2019
 Type of Collection: Subset of other collection is it stored properly?: No must be analyzed: No